dotslash/dotfiles/README.md

 # dotfiles
-Supports the following config files for bashrc (or bash_profile), gitconfig, gitignore and vimrc.
+Supports the config files for bashrc (or bash_profile), gitconfig, gitignore and vimrc.

 ### Usage